lee-dohm/lee-dohm.github.io/README.md

 ## License

-The content of this repository is Copyright &copy; 2010-2016 by [Lee Dohm][lee-dohm].
+The contents of this repository is Copyright &copy; 2010-2016 by [Lee Dohm][lee-dohm].
 Different parts of this repository are available under differing license terms:

-* Content: [Creative Commons BY 4.0][cc-by-4.0]
+* Blog Posts: [Creative Commons BY 4.0][cc-by-4.0]
 * Code: [MIT][mit]

 The theme used is [Twitter Bootstrap][bootstrap].